-6.1.
-Observations
+6.1 Observations

-The present report has showcased the position of India within the cyber domain.
-The severity of the threats faced by India in the cyber sphere was illustrated in the first two chapters.
-Comprehensive overviews were provided in subsequent chapters about India's cyber land-scape, the legal, policy, and strategic frameworks in place as well as the defensive and offensive cyber capabilities of India in subsequent chapters.
-Finally, HCSS' largest Serious Game as of January 2023 has yielded significant insights into popular sentiments revolving around the cyber domain.
-The lessons and observations taken from the analyses are enumerated in this section.
+The present report showcases the position of India within the cyber domain.
+The severity of the threats faced by India in the cybersphere is illustrated in the first two chapters.
+Comprehensive overviews are provided in subsequent chapters on India's cyber landscape; the legal, policy, and strategic frameworks in place; and the defensive and offensive cyber capabilities of India in subsequent chapters.
+Finally, HCSS's largest Serious Game as of January 2023 has yielded significant insights into popular sentiments revolving around the cyber domain.
+The lessons and observations obtained from the analyses are presented in this section.

-From the findings of the open-source desk research that was conducted, it is clear that India has been and is still developing formidable cyber capabilities.
-This means that significant institutional frameworks are in place to build national cyber resilience and that considerable entrepreneurial and innovation ecosystems exist within India to power that process.
-That said, in many ways India's resilient posture within the cyber domain falls short of meeting the challenges of the time, illustrated by sheer volume of malicious foreign activity targeted at the Indian cyber infrastructure by state and non-state actors alike.
-To meet these challenges, various measures must be undertaken in the future, especially with respect to capacity-building to respond to cyber-attacks, the protection of infrastructure, and making the military cyber resilient.
-Additionally, the results of the NCRG uncovered representative popular sentiments as to how the fine-tuning of effort allocation should be conducted within the developmental schemes aimed at making India at large more cyber resilient.
+From the findings of open-source desk research, it is clear that India has been and is still developing formidable cyber capabilities.
+This means that significant institutional frameworks are in place to build national cyber resilience, and that considerable entrepreneurial and innovation ecosystems exist within India to power that process.
+That said, in many ways, India's resilient posture within the cyber domain falls short of meeting the challenges of the time, illustrated by the sheer volume of malicious foreign activity targeted at the Indian cyber infrastructure by state and non-state actors.
+To meet these challenges, various measures must be undertaken in the future, especially with respect to capacity building to respond to cyber-attacks, the protection of infrastructure, and making the military cyber resilient.
+Additionally, the results of the NCRG uncovered representative popular sentiments as to how the fine-tuning of effort allocation should be conducted within the developmental schemes aimed at making India more cyber-resilient.

-The foremost takeaway from the findings is twofold.
-Firstly, India's capacity to respond to cyber-attacks, while considerable, lacks the requirements of the challenges it faces.
-This is especially true when it comes to defending private actors, strategic sectors of the infrastructure, as well as military vulnerabilities.
-Secondly, India's efforts to cultivate digital hygiene and awareness of cybersecurity among its population are most welcome and show promising frameworks for building a cyber resilient India.
+The foremost takeaway from these findings is two-fold.
+First, India's capacity to respond to cyberattacks, while considerable, lags behind the requirements of the challenges it faces.
+This is especially true when it comes to defending private actors, strategic sectors of infrastructure, and military vulnerabilities.
+Second, India's efforts to cultivate digital hygiene and awareness of cybersecurity among its population are the most welcome and show promising frameworks for building cyberresilient India.